Minerva (1799 ship): Career

-4th slave voyage (1804–1805): Captain George Adams sailed from London on 2 September 1804.
-Minerva started acquiring slaves on the Gold Coast on 16 November.
+4th voyage transporting enslaved people (1804–1805): Captain George Adams sailed from London on 2 September 1804.
+In 1804, 147 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 18 of these vessels sailed from London.

+Minerva started acquiring captives on the Gold Coast on 16 November.
 She arrived at Cumingsberg (British Guiana), on 7 March 1805.
-There she landed 256 slaves.
+There she landed 256 captives.
 She left on 1 April and arrived back at London on 10 June.

-5th slave voyage (1805–1806): Captain James Boswell left London on 5 July 1805.
-Minerva acquired her slaves at Accra and landed 116 slaves at Demerara on 6 May 1806.
+5th voyage transporting enslaved people (1805–1806): Captain James Boswell left London on 5 July 1805.
+Minerva acquired her captives at Accra and landed 116 captives at Demerara on 6 May 1806.
 She arrived back at London on 30 September.